 “I don’t think it’s that one is better, it’s what are you going to do with the opportunity it provides you.
 The MBA provided me with a very broad opportunity.
 I had the opportunity to explore and asked myself: do I want to go into consulting, do I want to go into finance, do I want to work in a different industry altogether?
 It opened those doors and allowed me to have conversations with people I otherwise wouldn’t have met.”

-The skills required to get into financial services
+The skills required to get into investment banking

 You may think that technical skills and understanding the industry are the most important assets in getting into financial services.
 And while those are critical pieces of information, Coote says it takes more than that.